testxio/testx/README.md

 - [Additional keyword packages](#additional-keyword-packages)

 ## Migrating to testx 1.x
-There are a few breaking changes in **testx 1.0** as compared to **testx 0.x**, but you should only need to change your configuration file and not your tests.
+There are a few breaking changes in **testx 1.0** compared to **testx 0.x**, but you should only need to change your configuration file and not your tests.

 ### Reporting
 Reporting is no longer done by **testx**.
 Instead you should take care of it yourself.
 I've pulled out (and refactored a bit) the old reporting code into a separate package [testx-jasmine-reporters](https://www.npmjs.com/package/testx-jasmine-reporters).